monkey-projects/oci-os/README.md

 This allows you to have more control over how requests are handled.
 This can also be useful should you want to handle 'expected' 4xx responses, instead of catching exceptions (which is bad form if you're actually expecting it to happen, right?)

+## TODO

+ - Take care of pagination.
+ - Provide functionality for handling multipart uploads for large files.
+ - Add something that automagically generates the Martian routes from the OCI provided Java libs.
+   (Or find the OpenAPI specs.)

 ## Copyright